Survey Doctor is looking for beta testers 25% off with code SD2026

 Why only 4 questions?
 Is this enough?

 For screening purposes, yes.
 Research shows these four questions catch most cases of anxiety and depression that would be found with longer assessments.
-But they're for screening, not diagnosis—that requires the full PHQ-9 or GAD-7 plus clinical evaluation.
+But they are for screening, not diagnosis.
+That requires the full PHQ-9 or GAD-7 plus clinical evaluation.

 I scored low but I'm definitely not okay.